sudara/alonetone/README.markdown

 [alonetone](http://alonetone.com) is at independent music platform, providing free services for musicians wanting to host and distribute their music in a non-commercial easy-to-use environment.

-alonetone was launched in January 2008.
-As of September 2012 it hosts over 40,000 songs from over 3000 musicians and has delivered over 2.5 million mp3s (to real listeners, not google and spambots!)
+alonetone  launched in January 2008.
+As of 2013 it hosts over 48,000 songs from over 3500 musicians and has delivered over 3 million mp3s (to real listeners, not google and spambots!)

 ## Give us some dev love